axibase/atsd/rule-engine/filters.md

 ## Entity Names Filter

-Specify one or more entity names or patters to restrict a rule to specific entities.
+Specify one or more entity names or patterns to restrict a rule to specific entities.
 Separate multiple names or patterns with whitespace.
 Patterns support `*` wildcard characters.

 ![](./images/filter-entity.png)